Tesla Insurance Quotes

 Tesla drivers can benefit from a number of unique coverages, but they can also expect the basic options available from other major insurance companies, including liability coverage (bodily injury and property damage), collision and comprehensive coverage, and uninsured/underinsured motorist.
 Some of the other coverages offered by Tesla include gap insurance, collision deductible buyback, and total loss deductible.
 At present, Tesla Insurance does not offer rideshare coverage, though this may change in the future.

 In another deviation from most standard insurers, Tesla is among the first to offer an Autonomous Vehicle Protection Package (though certainly not the last).
-This package includes liability coverage for autonomous vehicle owners, as well as wall charger coverage, electronic key replacement and will even cover cyber identity fraud expenses.
+This package includes liability coverage for autonomous vehicle owners, as well as wall charger coverage, electronic key replacement and identity fraud expenses.

-Information on pricing is rather limited, though they do mention the possibility of an insurance discount for those adding more than one vehicle on their policy.
-In general, Tesla Insurance rates drivers on many of the same factors as other insurance carriers, including your driving history, address, and more.
-It should be noted that California doesn’t rate on credit score, though this may be a factor once Tesla offers its insurance products in other states.
-Also, it isn’t clear if the company plans on using its built-in telematics systems when determining car insurance rates in the future, but this is something that Tesla is currently exploring.
+Information on pricing is rather limited, though the company mentions the possibility of insurance discounts for those adding more than one vehicle to their policy.
+Tesla Insurance uses many of the same factors to rate drivers as do other insurance carriers, including driving history and garaging address.
+It isn’t clear whether the company plans on using its built-in telematics systems to set car insurance rates in the future, but this is an option it could explore.

-At present, it would appear that Tesla Insurance can only be purchased directly through the company.
+Currently, it would appear that Tesla Insurance can only be purchased directly through the company.
 However, there are a number of other great options for those looking to insure a Tesla.
-With The Zebra, finding car insurance is simple.
-Just select a model below to see average rates and to compare costs by company.
+Let the Zebra enable you to quickly compare car insurance quotes so you can have the best policy for you at the best price.